bdgregory/HAMRLNC/README.md

 Running HAMRLNC as an application on CyVerse's Discovery Environment
 ---------------------------------------------------------------------
 HAMRLNC has been integrated as an app on [CyVerse's Discovery Environment (DE)](https://de.cyverse.org/), and it is available for use by researchers.
-Search for “HAMRLINC" and then select the 1.0.0 version.
+Search for “HAMRLNC" and then select the 1.0.0 version.
 A short tutorial on how to run the app is available at this [CyVerse wiki](https://cyverse.atlassian.net/wiki/spaces/DEapps/pages/1819639809/HAMRLINC+v1.0).
 CyVerse's DE provides an easy-to-use graphic user interphase for running several Life Sciences computational pipelines.

 Step-by-step walkthrough
 ------------------------